Conda environments

 - matplotlib

-Alternatively, it is possible to provide the dependencies using a plain text file, just listing each package name as a separate line.
+It is possible to provide dependencies by listing each package name as a separate line in a plain text file.
 For example:

 bioconda::star=2.5.4a